Tumult of Thorn (Toruń): Aftermath

 The event was used by what Karin Friedrich calls "Brandenburg-Prussia's efficient propaganda machine", as an example of Polish and Catholic intolerance, even in German states which engaged in religious persecution themselves.
 In large parts of Protestant Europe, the event damaged Poland's reputation for religious tolerance.

-Whether the terns 'tumult' or 'blood-bath' are used depends on national prejudice.
+Whether the terms 'tumult' or 'blood-bath' are used depends on national prejudice.
 German historians point out that the events played a role in the process of alienating the German population of Royal Prussia from the Polish Crown and Polish culture.

 Over 165 contemporary publications and hundreds of newspapers reported on the alleged oppression of Protestants in Thorn.
 Decades later, during the Partitions of Poland, Voltaire recalled the sentencing of Protestants as an example "of the religious intolerance of the Poles" and glorified the Russian army.

 In Polish history books, the event rarely found mention before 1979.
 Norman Davies states that it was the sole event for which the name of Copernicus's birthplace was remembered in Protestant Europe.